-Colluvium and eolian deposits are generally thin and rarely yield more than 10 gpm to a well.
-These aquifers were used mainly during the "homestead days" when dug wells were common.
-Despite the low yield of water from these deposits, the water was often satisfactory in quantity and quality to provide domestic and stock water to the homesteader.
+Colluvium and eolain deposits are generally thin and rarely yield more than 10 gpm to a well.
+These aquifers were used mainly during the "Homestead Days" when dug wells were common.
+Despite the low yield of water from these deposits, the water was often satisfactory in quantity and quality to provide domestic and stockwater to the homesteader.

 Well yields from glacial deposits are highly variable.
-Where the glacial deposits are mainly heterogeneous silt, clay and sand (till), water is rarely obtained, but where glacial deposits have been reworked by running water (glaciofluvial deposits, ice-marginal stream deposits, etc.), yields of more than 1,000 gpm have been obtained.
+Where the glacial deposits are mainly heterogeneous silt, clay and sand (till), water is rarely obtained, but where glacial deposits have been reworked by running water (glacio-fluvial deposits, ice-marginal stream deposits, etc.) yields of more than 1,000 gpm have been obtained.
 Generally, however, a yield of 5 to 10 gpm may be expected from glacial deposits.

 The quality of water from unconsolidated deposits is as variable as the nature of the deposits themselves.
-Water from alluvium normally ranges from 300 milligrams per liter (mg/L) to 2,500 mg/L. The dissolved-solids content increases where alluvial deposits are in contact with Cretaceous shale or where it is influenced by salt migration from irrigated areas.
+Water from alluvium normally ranges from 300 mg/L to 2,500 mg/L. The dissolved solids content increases where alluvial deposits are in contact with Cretaceous shale or is influenced by salt migration from irrigated areas.